TextBoost: Boosting Text Encoder for Personalized Text-to-Image Generation: Experiments

-We employed the benchmark introduced by \citet{ruiz_dreambooth_2023}, which comprises 30 subjects and 25 text prompts, with each subject having 4 to 6 associated images.
-To test applicability in diverse datasets, we also incorporate reference images from Custom Diffusion~\cite{kumari_multi-concept_2023} for qualitative results.
-We trained all of the models using a single reference image.
-Following the DreamBooth, we generated 4 images per prompt (3,000 images in total) for evaluation.
+\paragraph{Dataset.} We employed the benchmark introduced by \cite{ruiz_dreambooth_2023}, which consists of 30 subjects and 25 text prompts, with each subject having 4 to 6 associated images.
+For style experiments, we use the reference images provided by StyleDrop~\citep{sohn_styledrop_2023}.
+It is important to note that we trained all of the models using a single reference image.
+Following DreamBooth, we generated 4 images per prompt (3,000 images in total) for evaluation.

-We assessed subject fidelity by reporting the similarity between the generated image and reference image(s) in the CLIP image embedding space (CLIP-I).
-Our evaluation includes results for both `seen' images (a reference image used for training) and `unseen' images (subject images not used as training data).
-To assess text-image alignment, we calculated the similarity between each generated image and its corresponding prompt (CLIP-T).
-Since the CLIP-I score does not evaluate the extent of overfitting, memorization of reference images can result in inflated scores.
-Considering this, we assess the inter-similarity between generated images using the DINOv2~\cite{oquab_dinov2_2024} score.
-Additionally, to assess the practical applicability of our method, we conducted a large-scale user study involving 100 participants on Amazon Mechanical Turk to evaluate user preferences.
+\paragraph{Evaluation metrics.} We evaluate image-text alignment, which measures how well the image reflects the user prompt, and subject fidelity, which assesses how accurately the image represents the characteristics of the given concept.
+Regarding image-text alignment, while prior works commonly used CLIP score, recent findings by~\citep{lin_evaluating_2024} indicate that the VQA score better reflects human perception.
+Therefore, we opted for the VQA score for a more accurate evaluation.
+Subject fidelity was assessed by computing the pairwise cosine similarity between generated and reference image embeddings, following the methodology of ~\citep{ruiz_dreambooth_2023}.
+We employed \texttt{DINOv2:ViT/L-14} from DINOv2~\citep{oquab_dinov2_2024} as our feature extractor, aligning with recent approaches~\citep{lee_direct_2024, jang_decordecomposition_2024}.
+We used the foreground of the validation images as suggested by \citep{kim_selectively_2024}.
+To obtain foreground images, we employed GroundingDINO~\citep{liu_grounding_2024} and GroundedSAM~\citep{ren_grounded_2024}.
+Since these scores do not evaluate the extent of overfitting, memorization of reference images can result in inflated scores.
+Considering this, we assessed the inter-similarity between generated images using the DINOv2~\citep{oquab_dinov2_2024} embedding.
+Finally, to assess the practical applicability of our method, we conducted a user study involving 50 participants on Amazon Mechanical Turk to evaluate user preferences.